Building A Better Customer Experience

 After all – Italy has one of the world’s best ratings as a travel experience, it attracts outstanding user reviews, it inspires a constant stream of value-adding content that is shared and repurposed by the travel industry the world over, and it is getting ready to offer visitors and industry well above average base-line connectivity (95 percent of Italy’s population set to have ultrafast broadband by mid-2018 – almost two years ahead of its original schedule – but that’s a whole other discussion there…)

 What’s stopping these and other business around the world from making it that final mile into seamless-town?
-Well my recent experiences in the Italian context highlighted two often overlooked building blocks:
+Well recent experiences in the Italian context highlighted two often overlooked factors:

 1) Charming customer service is different to being truly customer-centric, and;